nhoizey/nicolas-hoizey.com/src/links/2019/08/29/i-visited-47-sites-hundreds-of-trackers-followed-me-/index.md

 tags: [privacy]
 ---

-> For several days this spring, I lived my life through this Invasive Firefox, which **logged every site I visited**, all the advertising tracking servers that were watching my surfing and all the data they obtained.
-Then I uploaded the data to my colleagues at The Times, who reconstructed my web sessions into **the gloriously invasive picture of my digital life** you see here.
+> For several days this spring, I lived my life through this Invasive Firefox, which <mark>logged every site I visited</mark>, all the advertising tracking servers that were watching my surfing and all the data they obtained.
+Then I uploaded the data to my colleagues at The Times, who reconstructed my web sessions into <mark>the gloriously invasive picture of my digital life</mark> you see here.